yangdongchao/LLM-Codec/readme.md

-# UniAudio 1.5: Large Language Model-driven Audio Codec is A Few-shot Audio Task Learner
+# UniAudio 1.5
-This Repository provides a Large Language Model-driven audio codec model (LLM-Codec), which can be used to build multi-modal LLMs (text and audio modalities).
+This Repository provides a Large Language Model-driven audio codec model, which can be used to build multi-modal LLMs (text and audio modalities).
 The details and paper will be released as soon as possible.
 More details will be introduced as soon as.

 ## Introduction